marcinczelej/NLP/machine translation projects/Seq2Seq/README.md

 It's done by adding `<start>` or `<end>` token respectively.

 - **padding and tokenization**
-    Entences are zero padded, so they will be same length, and tokenized into vectors of tokens (integers) with choosen Tokenizer.
+    Sentences are zero padded, so they will be same length, and tokenized into vectors of tokens (integers) with proper Tokenizer.
     In this case build in tensorflow tokenizer wa used, but one can use nltk tokenizer, scipy tokenizer etc..
     We have to save both input and output language tokenizers to de-tokenize sentences later in prediction phase.